-Figure 4.10 shows the mean walking distance to primary school by district.
-It shows that Bugesera is classified among the five districts with a mean walking distance to a primary school within the interval of >21.6-28 minutes.
+The map presented in Figure 4.10 shows the mean walking distance to primary school by district.
+It shows that in Huye, 64% of households walk half an hour or less to a primary school.

-The mean walking distance to primary school in Bugesera district is 28.4 minutes and 30% of households are between 30 and 59 minutes of a primary school.
-This walking distance to a primary school in Bugesera district is almost the same as the rural area average (28.6 minutes) but higher than the mean distance in urban areas, which is 19.4 minutes.
+The mean walking distance to primary school in Huye district is 23 minutes and 32% of households are between 30 and 59 minutes of a primary school.
+This walking distance to a primary school in Huye district is below the mean distance at national level, and for rural and urban areas.

-The mean walking distance to a primary school is 27.2 minutes at national level.
+The mean walking distance to a primary school is 28.6 minutes in rural areas, 19.4 minutes in urban areas and 27.2 minutes at national level.